Home » Appetizers & Snacks » Goat Cheese Crostini with Balsamic Grape Tomatoes

 4. Spread your desired amount of goat cheese on the French bread and top with the balsamic tomatoes.
 The garlicky juices in the pan are heavenly, use those too!

-What kind of bread should you use to make this appetizer?
+What kind of bread to use

 When deciding on the vehicle for these crostini, consider how big you want the end result to be.

-A French baguette will make cute little bite-size pieces, where a loaf of French bread is going to give you larger, more hefty slices.
+A French baguette will make little bite-size pieces, where a loaf of French bread is going to give you larger, more hefty slices.

 Looking for more bite-size appetizers?
 Here are some favorites: